Oktopuce/site_generator/Documentation/Index.rst

 :Rendered:
    |today|

-With this extension, you can very easily create websites or duplicate tree, it will automatically create associated BE/FE groups, create directories with associated files mount, add domain name and site configuration, update Typoscript configuration (folders/pages ID and TCEMAIN.clearCacheCmd), update slugs.
+With this extension, you can very easily create websites or duplicate tree, it will automatically create associated BE/FE groups, create directories with associated files mount, add domain name and site configuration, update TypoScript configuration (folders/pages ID and TCEMAIN.clearCacheCmd), update slugs.
 Based on State Design Pattern, it is highly customizable : you can remove unnecessary states and add your own states to fit your own needs.

 **Table of Contents**